DataFire/Integrations/integrations/generated/victorops/README.md

 * output [AddUserResponse](#adduserresponse)

 ### api_public.v1.user.user.delete
-Remove a user from your organization
+Remove a user from your organization.
+If no replacement is specified, an empty JSON payload ("{}") is still required.

-This API may be called a maximum of 15 times per minute.
+This API may be called a maximum of 60 times per minute.